-The DMA in music with a concentration in performance is a professional degree program for advanced musicians desiring high levels of performance instruction and experience as well as preparation for teaching positions at the university level.
-The program provides extensive faculty and guest artist interaction and opportunities to develop advanced skills in traditional and contemporary pedagogy.
-The opportunity to collaborate with music scholars, theorists, composers, educators and other performers provides students with a broad and well-rounded foundation for advanced careers in music.
+The DMA in music with a concentration in performance is a professional degree program for advanced musicians who desire high levels of performance instruction and experience as well as preparation for teaching positions at the university level.

-The performance concentration requires at least three recitals after admission to the program and a research paper or project.
-Five recitals are required for the collaborative piano track.
+The performance concentration requires at least three recitals after admission to the program and a research paper.
+Five recitals are required for the collaborative piano emphasis.

-Thirty credit hours from a master's degree may be applied toward the 90 credit hour degree requirement.
-Once admitted to the program, a student is required to be enrolled continuously, excluding summer sessions, until all requirements for the degree have been fulfilled.
-In general, the student should expect to spend at least the equivalent of three academic years in the program beyond the bachelor's degree.
+30 credit hours from a previously awarded master's degree may be applied toward the 90-credit hour degree requirement with approval from the academic unit and the Graduate College.
 A minimum of two semesters must be spent in continuous full-time residence at ASU.
 At least 54 credit hours must be completed in residence at ASU.

 Vocalists: Placement tests in both foreign language diction and sight-singing are required upon entry into the program.
 Students who are judged to be deficient in diction are required to complete and pass a course in advanced diction.
 Students who are judged to be deficient in sight-singing are required to complete and pass the Musicianship for Singers course.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.